-I love the Church of Jesus Christ.
-He saved me, sanctified, and made me a member of this holy fellowship.
-Sadly though, it appears that much of what is under the guise of American Christianity has settled for much less than holiness.
-It is impossible for an individual to truly be in right fellowship with Jesus Christ and not walk in His holiness.
+He saved me, sanctified me, and made me a member of this holy fellowship.
+Sadly though, it appears that most of American Christianity has settled for less than holiness.
+It is impossible for an individual to truly be in right fellowship with Jesus Christ and not walk in His righteousness.

 Therefore, I believe you should settle for nothing less than His holiness.
 Let me explain why with some help from my friends.
 Every word should be established by the mouth of two or three witnesses.
 Let’s call them to our figurative witness stand.